Dexter Palmer: Writing

-Palmer's second book, Version Control, appeared in 2016 to wide acclaim.
+Palmer's second book, Version Control, (2016) appeared to wide acclaim.
 In a review for NPR, Jason Heller described the novel as "a thoughtful, powerful overhaul of the age-old time travel tale, one that doesn't radically deconstruct the genre so much as explore it more broadly and deeply."
 The book received a starred review in Kirkus Reviews, where it was compared to the novels of Jonathan Franzen, though its speculative elements were also noted.
-It was included on The Washington Post's list of "The Best Fantasy and Science Fiction of 2016;" as well as "Best of 2016" lists by GQ and BuzzFeed.
+It was included on The Washington Post's list of "The Best Fantasy and Science Fiction of 2016"; as well as "Best of 2016" lists by GQ and BuzzFeed.

-Palmer's third book, Mary Toft; or, The Rabbit Queene, was a work of historical fiction about Mary Toft, an eighteenth-century Englishwoman who perpetrated a medical hoax, claiming to give birth to dead rabbits.
+Palmer's third book, Mary Toft; Or, The Rabbit Queene (2019), is a work of historical fiction about Mary Toft, an 18th-century Englishwoman who perpetrated a medical hoax, claiming to give birth to dead rabbits.
 The book was widely praised by critics for its "impeccable research" and "deft, droll, and provocatively philosophical" writing.
-In The New York Times Book Review, Katherine Grant wrote of the novel: "it’s neither philosophy posing as a story nor a patronizing sneer at those gullible folk of yesteryear.
-Rather, taking literary license with the title character’s documented history, Palmer spins a cracking tale that, despite its disconcerting subject, is piquantly cheerful and compassionate."
-Writing in The Atlantic, Lily Meyer explored the novel's connection with other works of "scam fiction," including Patricia Highsmith's The Talented Mr. Ripley and Philip Roth's Operation Shylock.
+In The New York Times Book Review, Katherine Grant wrote of the novel: "it's neither philosophy posing as a story nor a patronizing sneer at those gullible folk of yesteryear.
+Rather, taking literary license with the title character's documented history, Palmer spins a cracking tale that, despite its disconcerting subject, is piquantly cheerful and compassionate."
+Writing in The Atlantic, Lily Meyer explored the novel's connection with other works of "scam fiction", including Patricia Highsmith's The Talented Mr. Ripley (1955) and Philip Roth's Operation Shylock (1993).